brodi-xx/employee-tracker/README.md

 ## Usage

-This app is meant to be a employee tracking system.
+This app is meant to be a employee tracking system where you can search departments, employees and also add departments and employees.

 ## Credits